Back to Blog Home

 Then, you will want to create a social media strategy.
 A social content calendar is beneficial for organizing posts, but the overall content strategy is often disconnected.
 Calendars are most effective when used to coordinate all aspects of social media strategy in one place.

 Deciding how frequently to post is up to the marketing department in question.
-Generally speaking, though, it is best to appear consistently on people’s radar without annoying them.
+Generally speaking, it is best to appear consistently on people’s radar without annoying them.

 That said, some platforms feature so much content that your posts might go entirely unrecognized by a large part of your audience unless they appear frequently.